orlade/oi/README.md

     }

-The only requirement of the exported module itself is that it must be a class, an object, or a function that returns either a class or an object.
+The only requirement of the exported module itself is that it must be a class, an object, or a function that returns a class or an object.

 Note that the path **must include a slash** (e.g. `./index.js` or `/path/to/index.js`) if it refers to a file that should be `require`d.